 The drain is located on the back of the bath.
-See Figure 3 on page 23.
-Locate the drain plug on the end of the drain tube.
-This drain plug is to be fluid tight until the time of draining.
+See Figure 4 on page 22.
+Make sure the drain elbow is secured into the valve before attempting to drain the bath.
 The following information is helpful when draining the bath.
 Always use a container capable of holding the entire load of fluid.
 Using an adequate size (about 8 gallons or 1 cubic foot), heat proof fluid container is extremely important.
 Use safety equipment as appropriate.

-1. Water and low viscosity fluids - Drain at room temperature.
-Normal care must be taken for fluids that may have corrosive or damaging effects on the surrounding facility or equipment.

-2. High viscosity oils - The fluid should be sufficiently low in viscosity to drain efficiently.
+- 1. Water and low viscosity fluids Drain at room temperature.
+Normal care must be taken for fluids that may have corrosive or damaging effects on the surrounding facility or equipment. - 2.
+High viscosity oils The fluid should be sufficiently low in viscosity to drain efficiently.
 Some oils such as 710 silicone oil may need to be heated to 80°C to be fluid enough to drain well.
 The viscosity affects how rapidly it drains as well as how well it flows off of the walls.
 Heat proof containers and appropriate safety equipment such as face shields, gloves and body covering are recommended.